Our Training Program

 - Interns meet regularly with their training directors or supervisors to monitor and assess progress.

-- Supervision (averaging about 4 hours per week) occurs through a combination of individual and group sessions.
+- Supervision (averaging 4 hours per week) occurs through a combination of individual and group sessions.

 - Research activities are encouraged and some official training time may be allotted to research.